baskerville/plato/doc/HOOKS.md

 The `name` key is the name of the category that will trigger the hook.
 The `sort-method` and `second-column` keys are optional.

-The *Hooks* sub-menu of the matches menu can be used to trigger a hook when the corresponding category isn't in the summary bar.
+The *Toogle Hook* sub-menu of the matches menu can be used to trigger a hook when the corresponding category isn't in the summary bar.
 Otherwise, you can just tap the category name in the summary bar.
 When the hook is triggered, the associated `program` is spawned.
 It will receive the category name, wifi and